csalzano/send-everything-cf7/readme.txt

 * First public release

 == Upgrade Notice ==

+= 1.2.1 =
+Packages translation files with the plugin.
+Changes tested up to version to 6.7.1.

 = 1.2.0 =
 Prevent emails from breaking when mail tabs contain the [everything] mail tag and this plugin is deactivated.
 Replaces the tag in all mail tabs it appears with HTML that will produce a similar email body.
 Checks the "Use HTML content type" setting when new forms are created and mail tabs are populated with the [everything] mail tag.
 Adds a configuration error when the [everything] mail tag is detected in a mail tab body and the "Use HTML content type" box is not checked.